pytest-dev/pytest-random-order/README.rst

 pytest-random-order
 ===================================

-Pytest plugin to randomise the order of tests within module, package, or globally.
+**pytest** plugin to randomise the order of tests within module, package, or globally.

+This plugin allows you to control the level at which the order of tests is randomised through ``--random-order-mode`` command line option.

+By default, your tests will be randomised at ``module`` level which means that tests within a single module X will be executed in no particular order, but tests from other modules will not be mixed in between tests of module X.

+Similarly, you can randomise the order of tests at ``package`` and ``global`` levels.

 ----